eran-or/comment-feed/README.md

 # comment-feed

-This Repo is a comment feed including Form component to add new comment and comment list that already added.
+This Repo is a comment feed including form to add new comment and list of comments.
-<br> also user can view the last active time of author when he click a comment on the list.
+<br> Also user can view the last active time of specific author by clicking comment on the list.

 # Usage